-The popularity of keeping parrots as pets has overshadowed the other available pet bird species, species that make endearing pets that are often simpler to care for.
-Can be highly entertaining when given the opportunity.
+The popularity of keeping parrots as pets has overshadowed the other available pet bird species, species that make endearing pets that are often simpler to care for, and can be highly entertaining when given the opportunity.

 The Diamond Dove is one such bird.

-Diamond Doves are the size of parakeets.
-Budgerigars for those of you in Britain.
+Diamond Doves are the size of parakeets, or budgerigars for those of you in Britain.
 These birds can live anywhere from five to twenty years old.

-The beautiful wild colour variation is the most commonly found, with the males bluish-gray on the heads, necks, back.
-Wings, white tails, white spots on the wings.
-A well-defined orange ring around each eye.
-The female of this colour variation has more brown on her head, neck.
-Wings.
-A less well-defined orange eye ring.
-Is beautiful none the less.
+The beautiful wild color variation is the most commonly found, with the males bluish-gray on the heads, necks, back, and wings, white tails, white spots on the wings, and a well-defined orange ring around each eye.
+The female of this color variation has more brown on her head, neck, and wings, and a less well-defined orange eye ring, but is beautiful none the less.

-Diamond Doves come in a wide variety of colour variations, from the wild type to cinnamon, silver, silver-blue with white tails, soft yellow, to a gorgeous pure white.
+Diamond Doves come in a wide variety of color variations, from the wild type to cinnamon, silver, silver-blue with white tails, soft yellow, to a gorgeous pure white.

 Diamond Doves are highly sociable birds always happiest when in the company of their own kind.
 But these birds are also highly prolific.
-If you don't want a flock of tiny doves, then purchase only one bird.
-Be patient and the dove will bond with you in a few weeks’.
-Time.
+If you do not want a flock of tiny doves, then purchase only one bird.
+Be patient and the dove will bond with you in a few weeks’ time.

 The best cage for Diamond Doves should be long rather than high so the birds can fly from perch to perch.
 A cage two feet by two feet can house a single pair of doves.
 The birds will even breed in a cage this size.

 Remove any wire mesh on the floor of the cage.
-Your bird or birds will want to peck after fallen seed or grit.
-Simply sit on the floor from time to time.
+Your bird or birds will want to peck after fallen seed or grit, or simply sit on the floor from time to time.

 Diamond doves have individual personalities best seen when the bird is kept singly in a cage and when bonded with you, much like house cats.
-He or she may be a fussbudget, a mother hen, aggressive, nosy, laid back, always on the go.
-Any combination of the above.
+He or she may be a fussbudget, a mother hen, aggressive, nosy, laid back, always on the go, or any combination of the above.

 Parrots are wonderful birds.
-But if you're looking for a smaller, quiet.
-Easier to care for feathered companion.
-Still a lot of fun, then you owe it to yourself to get better acquainted with the lovely Australian charmer the Diamond Dove.
+But if you are looking for a smaller, quiet, and easier to care for feathered companion, but still a lot of fun, then you owe it to yourself to get better acquainted with the lovely Australian charmer the Diamond Dove.